jaketerry28/Exercise-Searcher/README.md

 * SearchBy/filter function - ability to search by name, equipment, muscle groups, etc.
 * Workout planner - ability to select workouts to incorporate into a workout program.
 * Progression tracker - use serialization to track workouts done, weight lifted, max, etc.

+## After Action

+* GUI ARE HARD but I learned a lot.